tomiyee/music21-conventional-progressions/README.md

 # Future Work

-Currently, this project only works using the `rntxt` files that come natively with the music21 library: 46 songs by Monteverdi and 20 by Bach.
+* Currently, this project only works using the `rntxt` files that come natively with the music21 library: 46 songs by Monteverdi and 20 by Bach.
 Ideally, we would have many more datasets for each composer, and more composers to choose from.

-Additionally, we would want to encode duration as well into the datasets and somehow encode the
+* We would want to encode duration as well into the datasets, incorporating the relative length of the chord in some way to contribute to the comparison.

+* Highlight locations in the progression which are not conventional for the given composer to use.